 Valentine’s Day is coming up and I’ve been looking for a fun breakfast to make the kids!
 They love to help out in the kitchen and when I found this heart shaped waffle maker, I knew this was exactly what I needed.
-Add some strawberries and nutella and you’ve got the perfect Valentine’s Day breakfast!
-The best part is that it cooks so quickly, so this is easy to make as a weekday breakfast, just add your batter and you are good to go.
+Add some strawberries, chocolate chips or nutella and you’ve got the perfect Valentine’s Day breakfast!
+What is a better Valentine’s Day breakfast idea than heart-shaped waffles?!
+The best part is that it cooks so quickly.
+This is easy to make as a weekday breakfast, just add your batter and you are good to go.

 Over the years, I’ve been super careful about buying foods with gluten in them.
 We tend to gravitate towards a gluten free lifestyle, but of course we are not perfect at times.
-I started this about nine years ago, after some of my reading and research suggested that there could be some benefits by omitting gluten, and I can tell you that I have definitely noticed a difference.
+I started this about nine years ago.
+Some of my reading and research suggested that there could be some benefits by omitting gluten.
+I can tell you that I have definitely noticed a difference.
 It is a challenge to follow gluten free guidelines, especially when eating out so it’s important I plan ahead, either researching restaurants, or packing appropriate snacks.

 Nowadays, there are plenty of gluten free options, and I’ve been having some fun experimenting with new recipes.
 For a rainy day activity, I thought it would be a fun to create gluten-free waffles as a snack.
 Since making “sweet treats” for Valentine’s Day with Holstein Housewares Donut Maker was so easy, I thought we should try out their Heart Shaped Waffle Stick Maker.
 Siella was of course my special helper as our thing together has always been baking in the kitchen.